maarten-pennings/6502/1clock/README.md

 Note that A15 start flickering immediately after power on.
 When we keep the reset button pressed, it stops flickering.
-When releaseing the reset, the flickering starts.
+When releasing the reset, the flickering starts again.
 Success, we have a 6502 in "free run"!